InfinitumForm/registar-nestalih/README.txt

 You will do this by creating a new page and place shortcode `[registar_nestalih_prijava]` that will display the report missing person form on your site.

+= Theme and plugin integration =

+This plugin has support and compatibility with [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/).

+This plugin is intended for templates based on Twitter Bootstrap CSS framework.

+If you need to create your own style for this plugin, you need to create new directory inside your active theme named `registar-nestalih`, copy everything from the directory `/wp-content/plugins/registar-nestalih/templates` inside it, and by modifying these files you will be able to customize the display of the content.

 == Installation ==

 1. Go to `WP-Admin->Plugins->Add new`, search term "Register of Missing Persons" and click on the "install" button